The term ‘net zero’ is used pretty loosely in the context of climate targets.

 So, as well as deep emissions cuts we also need carbon removals to remove existing emissions from the atmosphere.

-Net zero specifically requires that CO2 is removed from the atmosphere, at an equivalent amount to any remaining, unavoidable emissions made – meaning that any carbon credits purchased as part of a net zero commitment must be carbon removal credits, such as enhanced weathering, reforestation, or direct air capture projects.
+Net zero specifically requires that CO2 is removed from the atmosphere, at an equivalent amount to any remaining, unavoidable emissions made – meaning that any carbon credits purchased as part of a net zero commitment must be carbon removal credits, such as enhanced weathering, afforestation/reforestation, or direct air capture projects.

 This is where mix-ups can happen with the use of the term net zero.